microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 The `dotnet` folder contains the `MinimalAPI.sln` solution, with 2 projects:

-- `MinimalAPI` is a minimal WebAPI project created using `dotnet new webapi -minimal`
+- `MinimalAPI` is a minimal Web API project created using `dotnet new webapi -minimal`
 - `MinimalAPI.Tests` is a minimal xUnit project created using `dotnet new xunit`

 To run the tests, open a terminal in the `dotnet` folder and run: